QRamadan/MoPrivFair-SecBPMN2UMLsec/README.md

 **Purpose:** To check the access rights of each role and the access constraints assigned to specific operations based on predefined attributes.
 UMLsec  implements  the RABAC  access  control  model  via  the  policy *«abac»*,  which uses  two  tags  called *{role}* and *{right}* to  assign  roles  to subjects and rights to roles, respectively.
 Operations in need of an access restriction can be annotated with the *«abacRequire»* stereotype  along  with  its  associated *{right}* tag.

 **Prerequisite:** In our transformation, we can automatically assign *roles* to subjects and the *rights* that are needed for restricting the access for some operation.
-Since our transformation does not allow to automatically specify all the required information for excuting the RABAC check, some information still needs to be inserted manually: One needs to  manually assign  rights to roles, based on the following instructionss:
+Since our transformation does not allow to automatically specify all the required information for executing the RABAC check, some information still needs to be inserted manually: One needs to  manually assign  rights to roles, based on the following instructions:

 * Right click on the generated UML file from the last step (e.g., example1-generated-result.uml) → open with → UML Model Editor.
 * Click on platform:/resource/myexample/example1-generated-result.uml → open the model → select the *RABAC* class.